Battle of Kock (1939): Fighting in Wojcieszków, Gułów and Adamów

-The 13th Motorized Infantry Division's artillery began to fire on the 180th Infantry Regiment battalion's positions in Adamów and the 'Olek' Battalion in Gułów grange at 05:30.
+The 13th Motorized Infantry Division's artillery began to fire on the 180th Infantry Regiment battalion's positions in Adamów and the 'Olek' Battalion in Gułów at 05:30.
 Two and a half hours later, the 66th Motorized Infantry Regiment's advance began.
-After a brief skirmish at 10:00, the Germans captured Adamów; they then attacked the Polish positions on Hill 170 and Gułów, which they captured after intense fighting.
-The 66th Motorized Infantry Regiment took many losses.
+After a brief skirmish at 10:00, the Germans captured Adamów; they then attacked the Polish positions on Hill 170 and Gułów, which they captured after intense fighting, taking many losses.
 The division occupied positions on the eastern edge of the Adamów forest.
 General Podhorski sent the 'Pils' cavalry brigade to support them.
 After contact with the enemy brigade, they launched an attack on the German positions in the forest.
 They captured the forest, and there, they established defensive positions.